L&D Travel Nurse Jobs in Indiana

 • Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends

 • Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+You find and book your own place.
+Junxion doesn’t arrange or provide the housing itself, though your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs, and in our guide to how travel nurse stipends work.)

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+• Tax-free meals and incidentals (M&IE) stipend included alongside the housing stipend

 • Health, dental, and vision insurance